 Location: Falmouth Harbour, Antigua

 When everyone woke up this morning, I don’t think anyone expected the day to end the way it did.
 But we’ll get to that.
-The day started how most days aboard OceanStar start, with a chef or two in the galley preparing breakfast, people sitting on deck with their morning coffee, a few working on something at the salon benches, or fast asleep still.
-Today, before 7am, Ben was up on deck doing ben things with no shirt, Julia was down in the salon making coffee for a few people, Will was filling out his dive log book, and Zoe was in the galley baking an incredible batch of banana bread for everyone.
-Music choice from me this morning was a mix of Xavier Rudd, an Aussie artist with some awesome didgeridoo, G. Love and Special Sauce, a Philadelphian group with some laid back vibes and Rush, a classic.
+The day started how most days aboard OceanStar start, with a chef or two in the galley preparing breakfast, people sitting on the deck with their morning coffee, a few working on something at the salon benches, or fast asleep still.
+Today, before 7 am, Ben was up on deck doing ben things with no shirt, Julia was down in the salon making coffee for a few people, Will was filling out his dive logbook, and Zoe was in the galley baking an incredible batch of banana bread for everyone.
+The music choice from me this morning was a mix of Xavier Rudd, an Aussie artist with some awesome didgeridoo, G. Love, and Special Sauce, a Philadelphian group with some laid-back vibes, and Rush, a classic.

 On that wildly romantic and impulsive note, I shall leave this tale here.
 Another will begin tomorrow.
 Until then…